That’s how long its been since I decided to get the Arms Reach Clear-Vue Co-Sleeper Bassinet for my baby, Plum.

 Each night, I slept with the bassinet butted right up to my bed, which made it easy and convenient to see her, comfort her, reposition her, check on her, etc. I’d already adjusted the legs so that our mattresses were the same height.
 There are notches that click into place, so it was very simple to do.

 We used the Clear-Vue until Plum was 6 months old, and I did not want to let it go!
-But we had to.
-The manufacturer says to use this only until the baby is 5 months old, or starts to push up on hands and knees, whichever comes first.
-So, you can see why it was time.
+But we were overdue.
+The manufacturer says to use this until the baby is 5 months old, or starts to push up on hands and knees, whichever comes first.

 By the time we switched over to her new sleeping arrangement, Plum had grown quite attached to her bassinet.
 She even had a question in her little eyes like – where is my other bed?
 No kidding.